 Often when anxiety keeps you awake it's because you have a thought in your head that cannot seem to be ignored.
 It may not be a stressful thought, but it's something you focus on that you can't stop focusing on, and it ultimately keeps you awake.
 One strategy is to write out these thoughts in a journal near your bed.
 This technique tells your brain it's okay to forget your stressful thought because it's in a permanent place.
 Some people find this strategy calms their active minds down a bit.

 When you struggle with stress and sleep for a long enough period of time, your bed may stop representing the comfortable place that it represented in the past.
 It may instead become associated with stress, and so you need to try your best to break the association.
 One way to do this is to take a break from your bed.
 Find another place to sleep like a couch or comfy chair, and sleep there for a while until you're comfortable enough to go back to bed.

 - Develop Routines

-Long, annoying, and boring pre-sleep routines can be valuable.
-For at least 30 minutes before bed, turn off all bright lights and technology and do something slow and boring around the house.
+Having a regular pre-sleep routines can be valuable.
+For at least 30 minutes before bed, turn off all bright lights and technology, engage in some relaxed activity such as reading a book or meditating, and prepare for bed.
 Make sure you do the same things every day until they develop into a "routine."
 After a few weeks, your mind will get used to the idea that that routine means you're about to go to sleep, and you should find some relaxation in the process.